jsinger67/parol/README.md

 `parol` is simple.
 You can actually understand all parts of it without broader knowledge in parsing theory.

 `parol` is fast.
-The use of deterministic automata ensure a minimal overhead during parsing, no backtracking needed.
+The use of deterministic automata ensures a minimal overhead during parsing, no backtracking needed.

 `parol` is a true LL(k) parser.
 You won't find much working LL(k) parsers out there.